soroushjp/sysdig-example/README.md

 # sys-dig example

-This is a small Go API server to test out the [sysdig](http://www.sysdig.org).
+This is a small Go API server to test out the [sysdig](http://www.sysdig.org) monitoring tool.